 Around the world, floods make up almost a third of the disasters that occur, greater than any other disaster type (10).
 In the US, floods lead to more than three-fourths of declared Federal disasters (11) and kill 140 people each year (12).
 Many floods are caused by tropical storms or hurricanes.
 In addition, catastrophic flooding can be caused by a tsunami or giant ocean wave.

 Hurricanes and tornados also bring high winds that can cause great damage.
-On average 5 hurricanes strike the US mainland every 3 years, with 2 of those strikes being major storms (13).
+On average five hurricanes strike the US mainland every three years, with two of those strikes being major storms (13).
 An average of 20 violent tornados and 1 extremely violent tornado can be expected in the US each year (14).

 Disasters that involve flooding or high winds tend to cause a range of effects depending on their severity (15-16).
 After disasters of this type, the impairment of most survivors is moderate.
 Effects may be prolonged but do not usually meet criteria for a mental disorder.
 However, in a significant minority of research studies on disasters of water and wind, at least 25% of the survivors had symptoms of a diagnosable disorder.
 Symptoms usually peak during the first year, and in the vast majority of cases, survivors get better with time after the disaster.

 The research findings presented below serve as examples of the impact that major disasters of water and wind can have on the mental health of survivors.